Questions about the course

 - Secure exams for classroom use are available on the AP Course Audit website.
 Log in to your account and then click on the Secure Documents link within the Resources section of your Course Status page.

 - Teaching and Assessing AP U.S. History is a set of online professional development modules featuring sample free-response questions, along with interactive scoring practice using real student responses.
-Some modules are being revised to align with the 2017-18 AP history updates.

 - Free-response questions (FRQs) with student samples and scoring guidelines from the 2015 exam and later can be accessed from the exam page.
 Please note that these resources do not reflect the format of the 2018 exam.